n8henrie/n8henrie.github.io/_posts/2013-01-19-the-process-of-getting-something-done.md

 #### Unconscious Competence

-Let’s not get ahead of ourselves.
+Let's not get ahead of ourselves.